RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - WW2: Poland occupied.
       - UK parliament: unlawful to supply to occupied territories.
     - Scanlan's New Neon Ltd v Tooheys Ltd (1943) 67 CLR 169
-      - Scanlan’s leased a neon sign to Tooheys.
+      - Scanlan's leased a neon sign to Tooheys.
       - Toohey intended to install it on its building and illuminate it at night.
       - WW2: illumination at night prohibited.
       - Tooheys argued that the law frustrated the lease.
-      - ‘Several of the contracts were entered into after the outbreak of war with Germany and at a time when it was common knowledge that the impositions of restrictions upon lighting at night was a normal incident of war in countries that were liable to be bombed or shelled.’
+      - 'Several of the contracts were entered into after the outbreak of war with Germany and at a time when it was common knowledge that the impositions of restrictions upon lighting at night was a normal incident of war in countries that were liable to be bombed or shelled.'
 (225, Williams J)
   - FAILURE OF A CONTINGENCY OCCURRING
     - Krell v Henry [1903] 2 KB 740
       - Krell hired a room overlooking Pall Mall to Henry.
       - The contract was a bare agreement to hire.
-      - The room was promoted as perfect to view the King’s coronation procession and only available on the afternoon for which the procession was scheduled.
+      - The room was promoted as perfect to view the King's coronation procession and only available on the afternoon for which the procession was scheduled.
       - The procession was cancelled because the King became ill.
     - Herne Bay Steamboat Co v Hutton [1903] 2 KB 683
       - Hutton hired a boat from Herne Bay:
         - For a pleasure cruise; and
-        - To view the King’s review of the Navy.
+        - To view the King's review of the Navy.
       - Hutton communicated his intentions to Herne Bay prior to the contract.
       - The review of the navy was cancelled because the King became ill.
       - Hutton argued that the contract was frustrated.